Killuina/FRONT-RetroDex/README.md

 ## **RetroDex**

-RetroDex is a web CRUD application with a toy-like retro style, that allows users to create and delete their own Pokémon, view a total list of Pokémon on the app, and view detailed information for each one.
-The application uses modern technologies such as Next.js, Typescript and Redux Toolkit for state management.
-It is deployed on Netlify for easy access by users.
-It is covered with a 100% by tests using Jest and React Testing Library

-Overall, RetroDex is an efficient and user-friendly web application that is made for video game and Pokémon enthusiasts.
+RetroDex goes beyond a simple Pokémon CRUD.
+Dive into nostalgia with this web application that blends the charm of classic Pokémon games with the convenience of modern technology.
+Designed with captivating retro aesthetics, RetroDex allows you to create and customize your own Pokémon, explore a growing collection of creatures made by fellow users, and delete them as you please.

+Built with cutting-edge technologies like Next.js and Typescript, RetroDex ensures a seamless and responsive experience.

+RetroDex is backed by a comprehensive testing suite, covering every feature with Jest and Testing Library to ensure performance and reliability.
+From crafting custom Pokémon to diving into meticulous details, RetroDex offers an immersive and user-friendly experience.

+Feel free to leave any suggestions!
+You can email me at **cristinajmartin98@gmail.com**

 [Visit RetroDex](https://custom-pokedex-next.netlify.app/)